himanshi-png/Netflix-Data-Analysis/README.md

 ## Inferences and Conclusion
-The above analysis gives us an overview of the movies and TV shows.
+The analysis gives an overview of the movies and TV shows.
 The above observation contains a lot of informations about a rating of each type to where the most netflix type is realeased.

 With that, we’ve come to the end of this analysis.
 If you are a binge watcher I am sure you have enjoyed the analysis.
 The following are conclusions drawn from the analysis.
 Hope you enjoyed!!